 Schema path: RelationshipsType

 The RelationshipsType complex type provides elements to show the relationships associated with categories.
 The Member_Of element is used to show memberOf relationship with a given view or category.
-The Has_Member element is used to show a hasMember relationship with a given attack pattern.
+The Has_Member element is used to show a hasMember relationship with a given attack pattern or category.
 In both cases, the required CAPEC_ID attribute specifies the unique CAPEC ID that is the target entry of the relationship.
 Special cases may require any number of Exclude_Related elements to capture the CAPEC identifier of an ancestor for which this relationship is not applicable.

 Schema path: RequiredResourcesType